bitspook/humans-of-trantor/docs/content/events/received-standup-update-v2.md

 - Every entry in a day's standup emit a new event of this type

 {{% notice tip %}}
-`id` field should be used to pick latest representation of a single standup update for an employee of given project on a given day
+`source` field should be used to pick latest representation of a single standup update for an employee of given project on a given day
 {{% /notice %}}